aix-group/marcel-emnlp-experiments/README.md

 # Marcel Experiments (EMNLP 2025, System Demonstration)

-This repository provides the code and resources to reproduce the experiments of following paper:
+This repository provides the code to reproduce the experiments of following paper:

 > Jan Trienes, Anastasiia Derzhanskaia, Roland Schwarzkopf, Markus Mühling, Jörg Schlötterer, and Christin Seifert.
 2025.
 [Marcel: A Lightweight and Open-Source Conversational Agent for University Student Support](https://aclanthology.org/2025.emnlp-demos.13/).
 In Proceedings of the 2025 Conference on Empirical Methods in Natural Language Processing: System Demonstrations, pages 181–195, Suzhou, China.
 Association for Computational Linguistics.